 You didn’t have to do it — teach your nephew how to drive, or walk your stepdaughter down the aisle.
-No one forced you to embrace your wife’s kids as your own or to help pay for your godson’s education.
-Through acts of mutuality and unconditional love, you became the father that your son-in-law never had and the center of your granddaughter’s world.
+No one forced you to embrace your spouse’s kids as your own or to help pay for your godson’s education.
+Through acts of mutuality and unconditional love, you became the father that your son- or daughter-in-law never had and the center of your granddaughter’s world.
 And you did it all by choice.

-As Father’s Day approaches, MassMutual salutes the many positive male role models in America who demonstrate daily that DNA does not necessarily make a dad.
+As Father’s Day approaches, MassMutual salutes the many positive fatherly role models in America who demonstrate daily that DNA does not necessarily make a dad.

 “If we focus too much on the importance of having a biological father, we miss all the valuable social influences that can be harnessed,” said Michael Kimmel, a sociology professor at Stony Brook University, and author of “Guyland: The Perilous World Where Boys Become Men.”
 “There are so many adults in the lives of young kids who guide and help them, including coaches, pastors, teachers, and relatives.
 It truly does take a village to raise a child.”

 Nonbiological father figures provide emotional support, delivering pats on the back for a job well done or words of comfort during difficult times.
 But many also help the young people in their lives financially, contributing to the cost of housing, meals, and, in some cases, their college degree.
 Some stepparents or close relatives even update their wills and the beneficiary forms for retirement accounts or life insurance policies to ensure that the children they wish to protect will one day receive a portion of their assets.
 (Calculator: How much life insurance do I need?)

 According to the U.S. Census Bureau, more than 18 million children under age 18 live in a home without a biological, step, or adoptive father. .1